getbraincloud/braincloud-docs/docs/api/2_capi/lobby/index.md

 ### `compound`

-The compound algorithm allows multiple criteria to used as the matchmaking filter.
+The compound algorithm allows multiple criteria to be used as the matchmaking filter.
 This is the approach to use when doing geo-matchmaking using the `WithPingData()` calls.

 ```json
 {